 Posted on: July 4, 2019

-This paper introduces two ongoing projects that implement Augmented Audio Reality as a means of engaging museum and gallery visitors with audio archive material and associated objects, artworks and artefacts.
-It outlines some of the issues surrounding the presentation and engagement with sound based material within the context of the cultural institution, discusses some previous and related work on approaches to the cultural application of Augmented Audio Reality, and describes the research approach and methodology currently engaged with in developing an increased understanding in this area.
+This paper introduces two ongoing projects where audio augmented reality is implemented as a means of engaging museum and gallery visitors with audio archive material and associated objects, artworks and artefacts.
+It outlines some of the issues surrounding the presentation and engagement with sound based material within the context of the cultural institution, discusses some previous and related work on approaches to the cultural application of audio augmented reality, and describes the research approach and methodology currently engaged with in developing an increased understanding in this area.
 Additionally, it discusses the project within the context of related cultural and sound studies literature, presents some initial conclusions as a result of a practice-based approach, and outlines the next steps for the project.

-In this paper we present two ongoing projects, Mapping the Symphony and National Science and Media Museum Gallery Listening Sessions both of which attempt to directly apply Augmented Audio Reality as a means of promoting visitor exploration and engagement with art, artefacts, sound archive material and their related stories.
+In this paper we present two ongoing projects, Mapping the Symphony and National Science and Media Museum Gallery Listening Sessions both of which attempt to directly apply audio augmented reality as a means of promoting visitor exploration and engagement with art, artefacts, sound archive material and their related stories.

-We show how this practice-based, research through design approach has developed a workable object detection and nomadic indoor positioning prototype that extends the capabilities of art and artefacts to advertise their presence to visitors through augmented audio.
+We show how this practice-based, research through design approach has developed a workable object detection and nomadic indoor positioning prototype that extends the capabilities of art and artefacts to advertise their presence to visitors through audio augmentation.

 Additionally, we discuss the project’s potential for increasing public engagement with sound archive material, art and artefacts in relation to the system’s ability to extend the communicative potential of the museum and gallery object, and in relation to affording primacy to the sonic, rather than the visual.
 This is based on related contemporary sound studies literature, historical examples of augmented reality intervention within cultural institutional contexts, and related work.